peterneave/vscode/README.md

 #### Dev Containers

-A devcontainer.json file in your project tells VS Code how to access (or create) a development container with a well-defined tool and runtime stack. https://code.visualstudio.com/docs/devcontainers/containers
+[Dev Containers](https://code.visualstudio.com/docs/devcontainers/containers) uses a `devcontainer.json` file in your project tells VS Code how to access (or create) a development container with a well-defined tool and runtime stack.

 ---